 - Doug Varone, artistic director of Doug Varone and Dancers

-Boston Conservatory's Dance Division has established partnerships with renowned institutions including Central Academy of Drama, Royal Academy of Dance, Walnut Hill School for the Arts, and Holland College.
+Boston Conservatory's Dance Division has established partnerships with renowned institutions including the Royal Academy of Dance, Walnut Hill School for the Arts, and Holland College.
 Learn more about these unique programs.

 Alumni of the Conservatory's contemporary dance performance program are actively shaping the field of dance.
 They are choreographing and directing their own companies, performing with leading national and international dance companies, are master teachers, and advocates and administrators for the art form.
 Notable alumni include:

 - Ebony Williams (B.F.A.
-'05, dance), former member of Cedar Lake Contemporary Ballet company, featured dancer in Beyonce's hit “Single Ladies” music video, tour and commercial engagements with artists Beyonce, Rihanna, Fergie, and Ciara
+'05, dance), former member of Cedar Lake Contemporary Ballet, featured dancer in Beyonce's “Single Ladies” music video, tour and commercial engagements with Beyoncé, Rihanna, Fergie, and Ciara

-- Charles Patterson and Kylie Jefferson (B.F.A.
-'16, dance), current members of Complexions Contemporary Ballet
+- Charles Patterson (B.F.A.
+'16, dance), former member of Complexions Contemporary Ballet, currently performing with Dallas Black Dance Theater